Daniel-Tomov/codemonkey/README.md

 :x: Send emails to the users

-:x: Track users by a unique user id
+:white_check_mark: Track users by a unique user id

 :white_check_mark: Add multiple questions per page with submission for each question